CaptainJack42/discord_bot_collection/README.md

 API_TOKEN="<your API Token>"
 ```

-7. start the bot with `python bot.py`
+## Running the bot

+- For testing purposes just running it with `python bot.py` inside your venv is fine.

+- `bot.sh` contains an exemplary script to run the bot once the venv is set up.
+Just edit the path to wherever you cloned the repository to and run it with `./bot.sh <start/stop>`